laravel/docs/upgrade.md

 **Likelihood Of Impact: Low**

 The `FILESYSTEM_DRIVER` environment variable has been renamed to `FILESYSTEM_DISK` to more accurately reflect its usage.
 This change only affects the application skeleton; however, you are welcome to update your own application's environment variables to reflect this change if you wish.

+<a name="flysystem-2"></a>
+### Flysystem 2.0

+**Likelihood Of Impact: High**

+Laravel 9 has moved from Flysystem 1.x to 2.x.
+In light of this, some changes may be required within your application; however, we have tried to make this transition as seamless as possible.

+#### Overwriting Existing Files

+Write operations such as `put`, `write`, `writeStream` now overwrite existing files by default.
+If you do not want to overwrite existing files, you should manually check for the file's existence before performing the write operation.

+#### Reading Missing Files

+Attempting to read from a file that does not exist now returns `null`.
+In previous releases of Laravel, an `Illuminate\Contracts\Filesystem\FileNotFoundException` would have been thrown.

+#### Deleting Missing Files

+Attempting to `delete` a file that does not exist now returns `true`.

+#### FTP Adapter

+Flysystem no longer includes the FTP adapter by default.
+To install it, you should install the `league/flysystem-ftp` Composer package:

+    composer require league/flysystem-ftp:^2.0

+#### Cached Adapters

+Flysystem no longer supports "cached adapters".
+Thus, they have been removed from Laravel and any relevant configuration (such as the `cache` key within disk configurations) can be removed.

 ### Helpers